Hybrid Collections in CDI

 Timeline

-The new behavior will be live with by end of September 2021.
+The new behavior went live at the end of September 2021.

-The new hybrid indication on SFX/Alma collections will be added in the first November revision/release.
+The new hybrid indication on SFX/Alma collections was added in the first November revision/release.

 The change of collections to the hybrid types will happen over time.
-New hybrid collections will be added to the Hybrid collection list below in this page, and will also be part of the weekly CDI release notes here.
+New hybrid collections will be added to the CDI Collection Lists for Alma and SFX, and will also be included in the weekly CDI release notes.

-As a first step, we are changing 101 PQ collections to Hybrid Full text.
+As a first step, we changed the 101 PQ collections to Hybrid Full text.
 See full list below.

 Background

-As detailed here, CDI has main 4 collections types:
+As detailed here, CDI has the following main collections types:

 We are now introducing 2 new collection types: Hybrid Full text collections and Hybrid A&I collections.